Morojuoluwa/cryptoPlace/README.md

 CoinGecko API: Acrypto currency API to fetch data such as live crypto prices, market cap e.t.c

-Recharts: A react library used to visualize data in various formats.
+Google charts: A tool used to visualize data in various formats.

 Features